Your application timeline: key dates for getting hired as a trainee solicitor

 - Attend training contract assessment centres and interviews.

 Application checklist: final year law students or conversion course year

 - Finalise your funding options and be clear about closing dates for funding applications.

-- From 1 September be available for interviews.
+- Be available for interviews.
 Don’t forget to reread your applications beforehand.